Projects and workspace

 | missing project binding | the platform is ready but the project has not yet consumed the integration | explicitly enable the binding on the project side |

-Practical reading of binding and entitlement
+Practical reading of binding and licensing

 - binding means the connector or provider exists at platform level, but must still be attached and opened to the project before the project can consume it;